 Travelling By Coach To And From Heathrow Airport

 National Express runs frequent coach services between Heathrow's central bus station and Victoria Coach Station.
-The journey takes between 40 minutes and one hour 30 minutes, depending on the route.
+The journey takes between 40 and 90 minutes, depending on the route.
 Some services stop en route in Hammersmith or Earl's Court.
-Standard single tickets cost £6.
-Services from Heathrow commence at 5.35am and run until 9.40pm.
+Standard single tickets cost from £6.
+Services from Heathrow commence at approximately 4.20am and run until 10.20pm.

 Travelling By Bus To And From Heathrow Airport

 Between approximately 11.30pm and 5am (depending on the day of the week), the N9 night bus runs about every 20 minutes to Central London (Trafalgar Square).
-Journey time is approximately 76 minutes.
+The journey time is approximately 76 minutes.
 For more information visit the Transport for London website.
-Standard bus fares apply (£1.40 Oyster/ £2.40 cash) and are accepted.
+Standard bus fares apply (£1.50 Oyster / contactless) and are accepted.

 Taking a Taxi To And From Heathrow Airport

 There are usually taxis queuing for customers at London's airports.
 Only use a black cab or reputable minicab and never use unauthorised drivers.
 Ask the driver or minicab company how much your journey will cost beforehand.
-A metered trip in a black cab to/from Central London generally costs from £50 to £80 and takes 30 minutes to one hour.
+A metered trip in a black cab to/from Central London generally costs from £45 to £70 and takes approximately one hour.
 All Heathrow Terminals have an approved taxi desk and authorised taxi rank.
 Visit the Heathrow Taxis website.

 Heathrow Airport Parking